-Periodontal Disease Treatment and Maintenance from Port Perry Dental
+Periodontal Disease Treatment, Maintenance and Periodontal Cleaning from Port Perry Dental

 Treatment plans for gum disease

 Periodontal treatment methods depend upon the type and severity of the disease.
 Port Perry Dental Associates will evaluate for periodontal disease and recommend the appropriate treatment.

 If the disease is caught in the early stages of gingivitis, and no damage has been done, one to two regular cleanings will be recommended.
 You will also be given instructions on improving your daily oral hygiene habits and scheduled for regular dental cleanings.